 Daphne mezereum: Incredibly sweet-scented reddish-pink flowers are borne in small clusters along bare stems in late winter, followed by sumptuous shiny red berries.
 Height 1.2m.

 Winter-flowering honeysuckle (Lonicera fragrantissima): The powerfully fragrant creamy-yellow blooms of this loose-growing shrub fill the air with perfume through winter.
 Reaches about 2m tall.

 Christmas box (Sarcococca confusa): The creamy flowers of shiny evergreen Christmas box are tiny, but they pack a huge punch in the perfume department in midwinter.
 Grows to 1m tall.

 Mahonia x media 'Charity': Sculptural evergreen leaves like giant holly are topped with sweetly-fragrant yellow flower spikes, at their best in late autumn to winter.
 Grows to around 3m.

-Please ask the staff in our garden centre in Chislehurst, Newchurch, Canterbury and Welling for more information and advice about choosing shrubs which look good in winter.
+Please ask the staff in our garden centre in Chislehurst, Newchurch, Canterbury, Welling and New Malden for more information and advice about choosing shrubs which look good in winter.